The Architecture

 How Contemporaneous Evidence Reduces Oversight Risk

-• inability to reconstruct decisions,
+• inability to reconstruct consequential decisions,

-• claims of negligent oversight,
+• claims of negligent or inadequate oversight,

-• regulatory non-compliance due to missing records,
+• regulatory exposure arising from missing or incomplete records,

-• loss of institutional memory.
+• loss of institutional memory across time, turnover, or system change.

 Non-Operational Governance